needle-tools/compilation-visualizer/README.md

 If you're on Unity 2019.4+:
 - open `Edit/Project Settings/Package Manager`
-- add a new Scoped Registry:
+- add a new Scoped Registry or add the package to the existing OpenUPM scope:
   ```
   Name: OpenUPM
   URL:  https://package.openupm.com/